lvgl/lvgl/docs/details/widgets/span.rst

 Text align
 ----------

-Like label object, the spangroup can be set to one the following modes:
+Like label Widget, the spangroup can be set to one the following modes:

 - :cpp:enumerator:`LV_TEXT_ALIGN_LEFT` Align to left.
 - :cpp:enumerator:`LV_TEXT_ALIGN_CENTER` Align to center.